Submit by 7/21 to WE BEGAN AGAIN: Collected Essays on Second Chances (Edited by Christine Wolf and Eric Ronne)

 What inspired this project?

 We’re a real-life second-chance couple creating the kind of book we wish existed when we started over.
 We believe stories of love—especially the complicated, messy, beautiful kind—deserve to be shared and celebrated.
+And, the more we thought about all our own second chances, the more we realized how much the world needs stories about them.

 What kinds of essays are you looking for?